aws/aws-eks-best-practices/content/security/docs/multitenancy.md

 There is also an experimental [OPA plugin for CoreDNS](https://github.com/coredns/coredns-opa) that allows you to use OPA to filter/control the records returned by CoreDNS.

+### Tools

++ [k-rail](https://github.com/cruise-automation/k-rail) Designed to help you secure a multi-tenant environment through the enforcement of certain policies.

 ## Hard multi-tenancy
 Hard multi-tenancy can be implemented by provisioning separate clusters for each tenant.
 While this provides very strong isolation between tenants, it has several drawbacks.